Aklilu-Mandefro/mern-stack-registration-application/README.md

 This is a simple beginner-friendly multi-step registration form with animated transitions using MongoDB, Express, React, and Node.

-To run the project, first `install and start MongoDB database server`, then execute the following commands in sequence from the `mern-stack-registration-application` folder.
+To run the project, first `install and start MongoDB database server` on your machine, then execute the following commands in sequence from the `mern-stack-registration-application` folder.

 ```
 1. yarn install